cadet/CADET-HD-pymesh/README.md

 Plus a rewrite helps me reorganize the software at an architectural level.

+# Install
+The best idea is to just use conda, create your environment, install necessary dependencies, install pip in conda, and then do `pip install .`

+If gmsh is built from source, ensure that
+    - PYTHONPATH points to $GMSH_ROOT/lib (or wherever the gmsh.py file is)
+    - LD_LIBRARY_PATH points to $GMSH_ROOT/lib (or wherever the gmsh{.so,.a} files are)

+# Usage

+The script in `bin/` should be available in `$PATH` after the install.
+It is currently called `mesh`.
+Given the appropriate input file in yaml format, run: `mesh input.yaml`

 # Features roadmap
 - [TASK] cylinder container shape
 - [TASK] porosity manipulation by bead addition/deletion